jdx/mise/README.md

 ### UX

 Some commands are the same in asdf but others have been changed.
-Everything that's possible in asdf should be possible in rtx but may use slighly different syntax. rtx has more forgiving commands, such as using fuzzy-matching, e.g.: `rtx install nodejs@18`.
+Everything that's possible in asdf should be possible in rtx but may use slightly different syntax. rtx has more forgiving commands, such as using fuzzy-matching, e.g.: `rtx install nodejs@18`.
 While in asdf you _can_ run `asdf install nodejs latest:18`, you can't use `latest:18` in a `.tool-versions` file or many other places.
 In `rtx` you can use fuzzy-matching everywhere.